 Incorrectly classifying an employee as a contractor can be costly.
 Businesses can be fined up to $54,000 for sham contracting.
 It is easy to ensure you avoid such fines with advice from our human resources (HR) specialists.

-Employee or Contractor – Sham contracting describes the act of an employer knowingly attempting to disguise an employment relationship as an independent contracting arrangement.
-An employer may do this to avoid providing their workers with the entitlements and benefits they would normally gain access to when engaged under an employment relationship.
+Employee or Contractor – Sham contracting occurs when an employer disguises an employment relationship as independent contracting to avoid providing workers with standard entitlements and benefits.

 For further information, please refer to: